GRACE AND ST JOHN’S EPISCOPAL CHURCH

 Worship is also livestreamed on Zoom

-All are welcome at our weekly Dinner for a Dollar,
+All are welcome at Dinner for a Dollar our community supper,

 from 6:00 to 7:00 pm every Friday.

-If you are in need of prayer, counsel, or other help at this difficult time,
+If you are in need of prayer, counsel, or other help,

-or would like to know more about Grace & St Peter’s,
+or would like to know more about our church

 please contact the church office at 203-248-4338,